tsautier/dovi_convert/README.md

 ## Usage Guide

 ### 1. Analysis
 Before converting, you can check which files in your library are actually Profile 7.
-The tool identifies Profile 7 (Target), Profile 8.1 (Already compatible), and Profile 5 (Streaming).
+The tool identifies Profile 7 (Target), Profile 8.1 (Already compatible), and Profile 5 (used by streaming services).

 * **Check a single file:**
     ```bash